devict/ictgamejam-hugo/README.md

-# ictgamejam-hugo
+# 2016-ictgamejam-RSVP
-The ICT Game Jam website's Hugo repo, used for staging and authoring content for the site.
+Getting the 2016 ICT Game Jam RSVP kickstarted while I build the new site.
-Yey.